yujiosaka/headless-chrome-crawler/README.md

 ### class: HCCrawler

 You can pass the following options to the constructor.
-Concurrency can only be set in the constructor, but other options can be overridden by each [hccrawler.queuesize](#hccrawlerqueuesize)'s options
+Concurrency can only be set in the constructor, but other options can be overridden by each [hccrawler.queue](#hccrawlerqueueoptions)'s options

 * `options` <[Object]>
   * `url` <[String]> Url to navigate to.
 The url should include scheme, e.g. `https://`.